-The party's MEP Martina Anderson said it was crucial citizens retain democratic representation in the European Union, especially as the majority of Northern Ireland voted to remain.
+Sinn Fein MEP Martina Anderson said it was crucial that Northern Ireland citizens retain democratic representation in the European Union, especially as the majority of Northern Ireland voted to remain.

 Sinn Fein published its submission to the Constituency Convention dealing with the upcoming European elections and the number of Irish seats increasing in the face of Brexit, which includes the creation of a constituency for the north which would have two seats.

-Speaking yesterday, Ms Anderson called the constituency vital and said it was important Northern Irish people were not treated as second class citizens.
+Speaking on Wednesday, Ms Anderson called the constituency vital and said it was important Northern Irish people were not treated as second class citizens.

-"Sinn Fein believes that it is vital that the citizens of the north continue to be represented in the European Parliament," she said.
+“Sinn Fein believe that it is vital that the citizens of the north continue to be represented in the European Parliament.

 “What we are asking for is to ensure we have representation from Derry to Kerry.

-"We're not asking for voters in the south to sacrifice existing representation, merely help preserve that right for those who did not vote for Brexit but are now forced to accept the ramifications of others' short-sightedness.
+“We are not asking for voters in the south to sacrifice existing representation, merely help preserve that right for those who did not vote for Brexit but are now forced to accept the ramifications of others’ shortsightedness.

-Ms Anderson said the party was willing to work with any of Ireland's political parties in order to see the constituency created and said the proposal required a hand of friendship.
+Ms Anderson said the party were willing to work with any of Ireland’s political parties in order to see the constituency created, and said the proposal required a hand of friendship.

 “We’re willing to work with An Taoiseach, and let us remember that the Taoiseach has already told us that no Irish government would ever again leave behind the people of the north,” she said.